Ecuador default flag

 BARRIERS TO ASSEMBLY

-The State recognizes and guarantees the people the right to associate, meet, and demonstrate or protest freely and voluntarily.
+• Article 66.13: The State recognizes and guarantees the right of people to associate, meet, and demonstrate or protest freely and voluntarily.

-Art.
-98: Individuals and groups may exercise the right of resistance against acts or omissions of public authority as well against natural or legal persons that violate or may infringe their constitutional rights and may claim or demand the recognition of new rights.
+• Article 98: Individuals and groups may exercise the right of resistance against acts or omissions of public authorities, as well as against natural or legal persons that violate or may infringe their constitutional rights, and may claim or demand the recognition of new rights

-There is no specific law on assembly or public gatherings, but there are laws that affect this right:
+There is no standalone law specifically regulating assembly or public gatherings; however, other laws affect this right:

-• The Organic Code of Territorial Organization, Autonomy and Decentralization places municipalities or city halls and rural governments in charge of promoting the association of micro-entrepreneurs.
-Municipalities are also responsible for the use of public spaces, so if there are public gatherings, demonstrations, or marches, the organizers must ask for the Municipality’s permission.
+• The Organic Code of Territorial Organization, Autonomy, and Decentralization grants municipal governments responsibility for the use of public spaces.
+Thus, organizers of public gatherings, demonstrations, or marches in public spaces must ask for municipal permission.

-• The Penal Code sets forth the police duty to guarantee all kinds of civil or religious associations and entitles the police to prevent and dissolve those that have as their objective to disturb the peace or commit an offense.
-Police authorities shall determine appropriate measures applicable to the case.
+• The Penal Code requires police to guarantee civil and religious assemblies and authorizes them to prevent or dissolve gatherings that disturb the peace or commit an offense, applying measures deemed appropriate in each case.

-There are several key barriers that affect the freedom of assembly:
+Several key barriers affect the freedom of assembly:

 Advance Permission

-In ordinary circumstances, there are no prohibitions for assemblies at any place or time.
-However, according to the Constitution, the President can declare a state of emergency in the entire country or in certain parts of the country when there are “severe external or internal conflicts.”
+Under ordinary circumstances, assemblies may be held at any time or place.
+However, according to the Constitution, the President may declare a state of emergency in the entire country or certain areas during “severe external or internal conflicts,” which can impose restrictions on gatherings.

 Criminal Penalties